 This counseling is not the same as the required Entrance Counseling for first-time student borrowers.

 Steps to complete Financial Awareness Counseling:

-- Log into studentloans.gov and sign in with your PIN.
+- Log into studentloans.gov and sign in with your FSA ID.

 - Choose the "Complete Counseling" option and select the second counseling session called "Financial Awareness Counseling".

 For more information see the following links: